Assassination of Reinhard Heydrich: Attack in Prague

 Heydrich and Klein leapt out of the shattered Mercedes with drawn pistols; Klein ran towards Kubiš, who had staggered against the railings, while Heydrich went to Gabčík, who stood holding the Sten.
 Kubiš recovered, jumped on his bicycle and pedaled away, scattering passengers spilling from the tram by firing in the air with his Colt M1903 pistol.
 Klein tried to shoot at him, but dazed by the explosion, pressed the magazine release catch and the gun jammed.
 A staggering Heydrich came towards Gabčík, who dropped his Sten and tried to reach his bicycle but was forced to abandon the attempt and took cover behind a telegraph pole, firing at Heydrich with his pistol.
 Heydrich returned fire and ducked behind the stalled tram, when he suddenly doubled over and staggered to the side of the road in pain.
-He then collapsed against the railings, holding himself up with one hand.
+He collapsed against the railings, holding himself up with one hand.
 As Gabčík took the opportunity to run, Klein rushed to help his superior.
 Heydrich, his face pale and contorted in pain, pointed toward the fleeing Gabčík, saying, "Get that bastard!"
 As Klein gave pursuit, Heydrich stumbled along the pavement before collapsing against the bonnet of his wrecked car.
 Gabčík fled into a butcher shop, where the owner, a man named Brauer, who was a Nazi sympathiser and had a brother who worked for the Gestapo, ignored his request for help.
 Brauer ran out to the street and attracted Klein's attention by shouting and pointing to the shop.
 Klein, whose gun was still jammed, ran into the shop and collided with Gabčík in the doorway.
 In the confusion, Gabčík shot him twice, severely wounding him in the leg.
-Gabčík then escaped in a tram, reaching a local safe house.
+Gabčík escaped on a tram, and reached a local safe house.
 At this point, Gabčík and Kubiš did not know that Heydrich was wounded and thought the attack had failed.